della1128/diamond_price_predict/README.md

 ## 🧠 Model and Evaluation

-The base model used is **Linear Regression**.
-You can optionally switch to `RandomForestRegressor` or `GradientBoostingRegressor` for improved performance.
+The base model used is **RandomForestRegressor**.
+You can optionally switch to   `GradientBoostingRegressor` for improved performance.

 **Evaluation Metrics (Linear Regression):**
 - ✅ Mean Absolute Error (MAE): ₹791.81